-Henlopen City Oyster House on Wilmington is one of the go-to places that is also committed to locally sourcing fresh ingredients.
+Henlopen City Oyster House on Wilmington is another go-to place that is also committed to locally sourcing fresh ingredients.
 And a block from the beach, this classic surf & turf restaurant boasts a raw bar ideal for a hot day happy hour.

 A walk along the boardwalk or Rehoboth Avenue as the sun sets can polish off a satisfying dining experience, especially when topped off with a stop at Kilwin’s Fudge Shop.

 By day or by night, the main stretch of Rehoboth Avenue offers a very eclectic collection of unique casual dining and hang-outs, like The Purple Parrot, which has a very casual and fun outdoor area with a very off-the-beaten-path feel within its forest of abundant bamboo, cabana huts, and fun colorful character with a diverse crowd and a diverse drink selection including some of the local brews.

 We headed to the Cape May-Lewes Ferry to start back home.
 This is not your typical Ferry ride.
 The two-hour sunset journey through the Delaware Bay up to Cape May with a 360-degree view is a pure delight.